 Otherwise, you will be selling your business to someone who will be unprepared to succeed.
 And if you are in that 81% of sellers who finance the sale, you will be lending your money to someone who is going to fail.

 About the author: Emma R Holt is an experienced writer at EssayMap.
-She produces articles and short stories on different topics.
+She produces articles and short stories on different topics, including business.
 It helps her keep up with new tendencies of copywriting/editing/publishing.
 Besides, Emma is working on writing her book.